-Every human resource professional must regularly interact with employees from the department and outside it.
-Therefore, HR interns to have basic interpersonal skills that they can further hone with further professional experience.
+Every human resource professional interact with employees from the department and outside it.
+Therefore, you must exhibit basic interpersonal skills that you can further hone with further professional experience.
 The interviewer will ask you questions about how you interact and communicate with others and how you address social situations.

 Interviewers wanting to assess your interpersonal abilities ask questions about team projects you have worked on or your other collaborative initiatives.
 The questions focus on whether you possess a collaborative mindset and your opinion on strategizing teamwork.
-Additionally, the interview may present scenarios and ask how you'd behave under them.
+Moreover, the interview may present scenarios and ask how will you behave under them.

-- How would you react if a colleague reaches out to you and discusses a problem they have with your behavior?
+- How will you react if a colleague reaches out to you and discusses a problem they have with your behavior?

 - How do you take criticism and learn from it?

 - How do you mediate conflict in the workplace?
 Would you take part in its resolution or stand back?

 - If you have trouble collaborating with a colleague, how do you make the situation work?